Group Communication

 chap-HIV@googlegroups.com

 This list is open to the general membership of CHAP, and includes pharmacists who are actively interested in HIV pharmacology and/or practice.
 This group is a restricted list, which means that new members are added by the moderator (Chair).
+If there are new members who would like to join, they should e-mail the Chair at: chap@hivclinic.ca with a request and a brief bio sketch.

 CHAP National Clinical Observership Program

 This program supports 3-4 observerships per year, based on available funds.
-Canadian CHAP members may apply for a 2-4 day observership in order to enhance clinical skills and expertise through clinical shadowing/teaching with an experienced HIV pharmacy practitioner at an established practice site.
+Canadian CHAP members may apply for a 2-4 day observership to enhance clinical skills and expertise through clinical shadowing/teaching with an experienced HIV pharmacy practitioner at an established practice site.
 This program is open to new pharmacists entering the area of HIV practice, as well as experienced CHAP members who wish to gain experience in a new clinical area/skill/program.
 Logistical costs of the program are supported via Sponsorship with Gilead Sciences Canada.
 Observership applicants and members of the Observership Working Group do not receive any honoraria/consulting fees for their time developing/administering this project.

 CHAP Endorsements